labex-labs/open-source-labs/python/python-mastery/lab-ex3-3-class-variables-and-class-methods/en/step2.md

 Cost: 56025.0
 ```

-Notice how we can now create `Stock` instances directly from string data without having to manually perform type conversions outside the class.
-This makes our code cleaner and places the responsibility for data conversion where it belongs - in the class itself.
+Notice that now we can create `Stock` instances directly from string data without having to manually perform type conversions outside the class.
+This makes our code cleaner and ensures that the responsibility for data conversion is handled within the class itself.